Real Bread Campaign

 Why no additives?

-Simply put, because Real Bread doesn’t need them.
-However manufacturers may present their reasons in terms of consumer demand, their motivation for adulterating their products is basically generating greater profit.
+Manufacturers may present their reasons in terms of consumer demand, their motivation for adulterating their products is basically generating greater profit.

 Examples of the purposes of additives include:

-• Prolonging the time a loaf stays soft by artificial means and advertising this as ‘freshness’
+• Prolonging the time a loaf stays soft by artificial means and advertising this as ‘freshness’.

 • Modifying and supplementing natural ingredients to produce a certain type of product, rather than allowing the flour determine the type of bread that can be produced.